 Hillary Clinton's fun and humorous book called Dear Socks, Dear Buddy: Kids' Letters to the First Pets focused on the famous duo with over 50 questions directed towards them.

 John F. Kennedy, although he and his family owned many pets, had a favorite pony named 'Macaroni' which was First Pet in 1963.
-Macaroni was given to Caroline Kennedy when she was 5 years old.
-Oftentimes you could see her riding Macaroni around the White House lawn.
+Macaroni was given to Caroline Kennedy when she was 5-years-old.

 Never Badger Theodore

 One of the most unusual presidential pets was Theodore Roosevelt's 'Josiah the Badger.'
 The president was on a trip west in 1903 when he came upon a baby badger.
 He brought the badger home with him and gave it to his son, Archie, as a gift.
 Roosevelt's autobiography stated his son carried Josiah about, clasped firmly around his waist.
 The badger would nip his son's bare legs when they played games of tag.
 When asked about this, Archie replied, "He bites legs sometimes, but he never bites faces."
 Archie earned the badge of merit for owning this pet!

 One of the largest menageries to ever occupy the White House was owned by President Roosevelt.
 Besides the badger, he owned guinea pigs, ten dogs, two cats, a rat, a snake, a pig, a rabbit, a "small bear" (named Jonathan Edwards), a macaw, a hyena, a pony, and a lizard!